RiyazPatwegar/Aspire-Loan-App/README.md

 Customer Loan Application - Admin Approval - Payment Schedule - Customer Repayment According to Schedule

 # Module Design Architecture
-I have used 'nwidart/laravel-modules' to divide application into modules pattern.
+I have used 'nwidart/laravel-modules' package to divide application into modules pattern.
 All API related code has been placed into src/V1.

 # Install
 composer install